-5.8.1 LV Metering - commercial/industrial Customer
+5.8.1 LV Metering - residential and general customer (≤100A)

 Each ICP must be metered for revenue purposes.
 Metering must be arranged through the customers' chosen Electricity Retailer.
 Metering must be kept within the customers' installation, not on Vector's equipment.